christianThardy/christianThardy.github.io/text-summarization.md

 Google's Pegasus model trained on the big patent dataset would summarize the paragraph as:

-#### *"Rule-based natural language processing is provided."*
+#### *"A magnet core with high control and linear BH loops at alternating current and direct current, said magnet core having a relative permeability above 500 and an amount of magnetostrictive saturation of less than 15 ppm."*

 <br/>

 Vanilla extractive summarizer:

-#### *"Systems and processes for rule-based natural language processing are provided.
-In accordance with one example, a method includes, at an electronic device with one or more processors, receiving a natural-language input; determining whether the input expression pattern matches a respective expression pattern of each of a plurality of intent definitions; performing a task associated with the selected intent definition; and outputting an output indicating whether the task was performed."*
+#### *"The object is achieved by a magnet core with high control and linear BH loops at alternating current and direct current.
+In addition to the magnetic core, the current transformer has a primary winding and at least one secondary winding.
+The secondary winding is terminated to low-resistance by the load resistance and / or the measurement electronics."*

 <br/>

 Vanilla abstractive summarizer:

-#### *"Computer scientists at the Massachusetts Institute of Technology (MIT) have developed a method for processing natural language."*
+#### *"The current transformer is one of the world's most powerful current transformers, and has been described as "the most powerful transformer of its kind in the world"*

-The output from the 1st and 3rd models meet our complex to simple heuristic, a few entities of interest are present to capture a bit of context, but neither is very interesting, the 2nd model repeats everything verbatim, while the 3rd model is hallucinating facts that do not exist.
+The output from the 1st and 3rd models sort of meet our complex to simple heuristic, a few entities of interest are present to capture a bit of context, but neither is very interesting, the 2nd model repeats everything verbatim, while the 3rd model is hallucinating facts that do not exist.

 <br/>